-Texas Will Use Computers to Grade Written Answers on This Year’s STAAR Tests
+Texas will use computers to grade written answers on this year’s STAAR tests

 Students sitting for their STAAR exams this week will be part of a new method of evaluating Texas schools: Their written answers on the state’s standardized tests will be graded automatically by computers.

 The Texas Education Agency is rolling out an “automated scoring engine” for open-ended questions on the State of Texas Assessment of Academic Readiness for reading, writing, science and social studies.
-The technology, which uses natural language processing technology like artificial intelligence chatbots such as GPT-4, will save the state agency about $15-20 million per year that it would otherwise have spent on hiring human scorers through a third-party contractor.
+The technology, which uses natural language processing, a building block of artificial intelligence chatbots such as GPT-4, will save the state agency about $15 million to 20 million per year that it would otherwise have spent on hiring human scorers through a third-party contractor.

 The change comes after the STAAR test, which measures students’ understanding of state-mandated core curriculum, was redesigned in 2023.
 The test now includes fewer multiple choice questions and more open-ended questions — known as constructed response items.
 After the redesign, there are six to seven times more constructed response items.